Nourishing Beef, Daikon & Miso Breakfast Soup

 Directions

-Add the onion and cook for several minutes until softened.
+Add the onion and cook until softened.
 Stir in the daikon and shiitake mushrooms and cook for another 3 to 5 minutes.

-Add the Swiss chard stems and cook for a few minutes, then stir in the leaves and cook until wilted.
+Add the Swiss chard stems and cook for a few minutes, then stir in the leaves until wilted.

-You don't have to eat soup every morning, but starting the day with foods that are cooked, protein-rich, and easy to digest can make a noticeable difference in energy, cravings, digestion, and overall resilience.
+You don't have to eat soup every morning, but starting the day with foods that are warm, protein-rich, and easy to digest can make a noticeable difference in how you feel.

 Previous